d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ...                         ...                         ...
 ```

-The next step would be to add another level of recursion with `{REF:U@I:0 -{REF:U@I:0 -{REF:I@I:0}}}`, etc. I created a dirty Python script [TODO] to generate recursive payloads, available as a gist.
+The next step would be to add another level of recursion with `{REF:U@I:0 -{REF:U@I:0 -{REF:I@I:0}}}`, etc. I created a [dirty Python script](https://gist.github.com/d3lb3/fb6f5d82e47744f56117b350d94a6029) to generate recursive payloads.

-To increase the probability of matching the whole database, we can add another character match like so:
+To increase the probability of matching the whole database, we can add a second character match like so:

 ```
 {REF:U@I:0}                 {REF:P@I:0}                     {REF:A@I:0}